bernardo1024/Sanwaf-UI/README.md

 	data-sw-mask-err	- The a value you want to mask the entered value with for when you want to hide it from being displayed in an error message (passwords...) data-sw-max-length	- Maximum character limit
 	data-sw-min-length	- Minimum character limit
-	data-sw-max-value 	- Maximum value for the given type data-sw-min-value 	- Minimum value for the given type data-sw-related		- Relate fields. format: \[related-to-element:type\] where type is '=' or 'value' data-sw-err-msg 	- Custom error message (overrides global msgs)
+	data-sw-max-value 	- Maximum value for the given type.
+User will not be able to enter a value greater data-sw-min-value 	- Minimum value for the given type.
+User will be able to enter a lower value (as you need to enter a '1' then a '0' for 10...), however, upon leaving focus, an error condition will be triggered if less than the min setting data-sw-related		- Relate fields. format: \[related-to-element:type\] where type is '=' or 'value' data-sw-err-msg 	- Custom error message (overrides global msgs)